Pierre Douville: Naval career

-French Revolution (January 1793 – 1794)
+French Revolution and death

-Douville enlisted in the Navy of the French Republic in January 1793, with a desire to "be useful to his country."
-He was assigned as lieutenant to the ship Achilles, and its mission was to protect the coastline of the Loire River and Brittany.
+Douville, desiring to "be useful to his country", was commissioned into the French Navy in January 1793.
+He was assigned as lieutenant to the ship Achilles, whose mission was to protect the coastline of Brittany and the Loire River.
 On February 25, 1794, Douville became the captain of l'Impeteux.
-Douville's ship was part of Admiral Louis-Thomas Villaret de Joyeuse's squadron.
-Villaret's squadron was tasked with protecting a convoy that was transporting grain from the United States to France.
-France, in 1794, suffered from famine due to the French Revolution and the British naval blockade surrounding France.
-The British fleet, led by Admiral Earl Howe, was tasked with destroying the convoy and the French squadron.
+Douville's ship was part of Admiral Louis Thomas Villaret de Joyeuse's squadron, which was tasked with protecting a convoy transporting grain from the United States to France to stave off a looming famine resulting from the failure of that year's harvest, revolutionary chaos and the blockade of French ports and trade.
+A British fleet led by Admiral Earl Howe was tasked with destroying the convoy and the French squadron.